alexarch21/history-explorer-card/README.md

 Bar charts use the `bar` chart type and can be used in both dynamically and statically added entities by setting the type accordingly.
 When dynamically adding an entity with a state class of `total_increasing`, then the bar chart type is automatically used.
 If the entity does not have this state class, then its type must be explicitly set to `bar`.

 Use the selector on the top right of the graph to choose the time interval your data is displayed at.
 You can add the same entity multiple times in separate graphs with different intervals.
 The default interval is hourly.
 It can be overridden using the `interval` option.
-Possible values are `10m`, `hourly` or `daily`.
+Possible values are `10m`, `hourly`, `daily` or `monthly`.

 Example configuration of a bar chart display for the entity `sensor.rain_amount` when added dynamically.
 The default interval is 10 minutes and the type is explicitly set to `bar`.
 The latter is not needed if the entity has a `total_increasing` state class.